szhagnay/Cohort-A-Econ/README.md

 - The seasonal pattern also matters:
   - income typically peaks in March and December (bonuses, refunds) and dips in summer months (July–August).
 - Most individuals fall within the $40K–$50K disposable income range, highlighting income concentration in the mid-tier.
+- The Wealth Gap doesn't seem to be narrowing--majority of Americans are earning between $40k-$50k range and a small amount of individuals earn ~$60k+.

 ---